 - The business you run is a one-man business, a professional partnership, a general partnership or a limited partnership.

-You must meet the administrative requirements for VAT, such as maintaining invoicing records.
-If this regulation should apply to your business, you will have to add this advantage to your income tax declaration.
+Even if you’re not eligible for VAT, you must meet the administrative requirements, such as maintaining invoicing records.
+If these rules apply to your business, you will have to add this advantage to your income tax declaration.

 Paying Dutch income tax

 The Tax Administration applies the following criteria to determine whether you are to be seen as an entrepreneur when paying income tax:

 - the number of clients your business has;

 - the degree of independence of your business;

 - the activities performed as expressed in time and in money;